Odoardo Somigli: Biography

 He was born in La Spezia on 12 August 1892 and entered the Naval Academy of Livorno in 1909, graduating in 1912 with the rank of ensign.
 During the First World War he initially served on the armored cruiser Pisa with the rank of sub-lieutenant; in 1916 he was promoted to lieutenant and assigned on the submarine H 5 as executive officer, subsequently assuming its command and participating, after the Armistice of Villa Giusti, in the occupation of Umago.
-After the war, between 1922 and 1924 he commanded the submarine X 3; in 1924 he was promoted to lieutenant commander and in 1928-1929 he commanded the destroyer Quintino Sella, after which he was promoted to commander in 1930.
+After the war, between 1922 and 1924 he commanded the submarine X 3; in 1924 he was promoted to corvette captain and in 1928-1929 he commanded the destroyer Quintino Sella, after which he was promoted to frigate captain in 1930.

 From 1929 to 1932 he served at the Naval Academy of Livorno, while in October 1932 he was executive officer of the royal yacht Savoia during Victor Emmanuel III's voyage to Eritrea.
-He subsequently commanded the "Folgore" Destroyer Squadron and in 1935 he was promoted to captain; in the following years he quickly climbed the hierarchies of the Regia Marina, becoming Rear Admiral as early as 1936 (thanks to an ad personam law that allowed him to skip the planned period of naval command, and which was abrogated immediately afterwards), vice admiral in 1938 and admiral in 1939, holding the position of chief of staff of the Minister of the Navy from 1935 to 1938 and then commanding the 7th Naval Division in 1938-1939 during a cruise in South America.
+He subsequently commanded the "Folgore" Destroyer Squadron and in 1935 he was promoted to captain; in the following years he quickly climbed the hierarchies of the Regia Marina, becoming Counter Admiral as early as 1936 (thanks to an ad personam law that allowed him to skip the planned period of naval command, and which was abrogated immediately afterwards), divisional admiral in 1938 and squadron admiral in 1939, holding the position of chief of staff of the Minister of the Navy from 1935 to 1938 and then commanding the 7th Naval Division in 1938-1939 during a cruise in South America.
 In August 1939 he was appointed Deputy Chief of Staff of the Navy, a position he held until December 1940, when he was replaced by Inigo Campioni.
 In this position, Somigli effectively exercised command of Supermarina in the first six months of the war, marked by the battles of Punta Stilo and of Cape Spartivento.